 This week we're celebrating our sci-fi-loving, fantasy-squeeing, and comic book-collecting couples.
 That's right: it's geek week!

-Date and location of wedding: My in-laws' front yard, Buxton, ME — September 8, 2012
+Date and location of wedding: Starved Rock Lodge in Utica, IL — September 1, 2012

 Care to share a few vendor/shopping links?